Traveling with children: Things to do prior to disembarking

 1. Toilet time

-Where possible go to the ‘loo’ before the seat belt sign flashes its final light-up.
+Where possible go to the ‘loo’ before the seat belt sign flashes its final light up.
 It is way easier to do this now – without luggage once you have arrived in the terminal.
 Insist your child tries to go, even if they say they can’t.
+This is one of the many things recommended by luxury travel experts.
+It will make family travel more relaxed and less messy, especially if you are traveling with a small child.
+Single parent travel blogs and agents, plus airline personnel will most definitely ask you to observe this.
+Both the 1’s and 2’s – remember Mum, it will be really annoying when you have all your bags in tow.

 Remember when going to the bathroom, to take your valuables with you too.
-This applies for any long distance travel, no matter if a coach, train or aeroplane.
+This applies to any long-distance travel, whether it is a coach, train or airplane.

 Firstly, grab a bottle of water from the flight attendant to take with you.
 You cannot use the sink water in your mouth.